Kariak/euler_problems/README.md

 # euler_problems
-A rep for my solutions to projecteuler.net problems
+A repo for my solutions to projecteuler.net problems